How I work

 my training, certification, and continuing education as a coach

 my many interactions with individuals who are looking for new ways of looking at problems

 As a result, my approach doesn’t focus on a single ideology or methodology.
 I use a blended approach that grounds and gives shape to my work while allowing me to be responsive to what matters most to my clients.

-My work happens from beside, raising awareness about the factors that I have found to be significant in our efforts to create and sustain meaningful change:
+As a coach I work alongside my clients, helping to raise awareness about the factors I've found to be significant in efforts to create and sustain meaningful change: